DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/install/offlineInstall_en.md

     The word `ghippo` appearing in the commands or scripts below is the internally developed code name for the global management module.

-## Synchronize mirroring to the mirror warehouse
+## Synchronize image to the container registry

-First, synchronize the mirroring to the specified mirror warehouse through chart-syncer.
+First, synchronize the image to the specified container registry through chart-syncer.

 1. Create load-image.yaml

     !!! note

         All parameters in this YAML file are required.
-You need a private mirror warehouse and modify related configurations.
+You need a private container registry and modify related configurations.

     === "chart repo installed"